Qatar Museums: Tasweer Photo Festival Qatar

 The Tasweer Photo Festival Qatar was established in 2021 by Qatar Museums.
 The festival is meant to increase acknowledgment of the photographic communities in Qatar, Western Asia and North Africa.
 It is made up of various exhibitions, presentations and workshops, as well as awards and commissions and takes place every two years, with the second event running from March to May 2023.
 The festival also collaborated with Doha Fashion Fridays in 2023, showcasing works from the projects at M7.
 Other exhibition included "A Chance To Breathe" at M7, "I Am The Traveler And Also The Road" at the Mathaf, Hadeer Omar's "And Thereafter" at the Al Koot Fort as well as Mashael Al Hejazi's "My Mother Lulwa’s House" at Majlis Barahat Al Jufairi.
 During the event, the annual Sheikh Saoud Al Thani Project Award and the Sheikh Saoud Al Thani Single Image Award were handed out, with six artist receiving a Project Award and ten artist a Single Award.
+The third edition of the festival opened in April 2025 and included "As I Lay Between Two Seas" and seven further exhibitions across five venues.